Skip to main content

 • The Mexico Institute seeks to improve understanding, communication, and cooperation between Mexico and the United Sates by promoting original research, encouraging public discussion, and proposing policy options for enhancing the bilateral relationship.
 Priority areas for the Mexico Institute include security and the rule of law, economic competitiveness and innovation, energy policy, borders, migration, and health.
 In addition, the Mexico Institute has special projects on Farm Labor in Mexico and the United States and on Addressing Femicide in Mexico.

-• The Middle East Program focuses on political, social and economic developments in the Middle East and North Arica region.
-In looks at emerging trends in ever-changing balance of power dynamics in the region, especially in the aftermath of the 2011 Arab Uprisings.
-MEP also looks at democratic and autocratic tendencies in governance, sectarianism and the rise of extremist movements.
-The program has recently launched two key initiatives: the Workforce Development Initiative that addresses youth, education, employment, economic development and the future of work, and the Middle East Women’s Initiative which, in turn, continues MEP’s foundational work on women’s empowerment, leadership, and economic independence.
+• The Middle East Program focuses on geopolitical, security, and socioeconomic developments in the Middle East and North Africa region.
+It looks at trends in the ever-changing balance of power dynamics in the region, especially in the wake of renewed active conflicts and peacebuilding efforts along the Arab-Israeli and Israeli-Iranian axes.
+MEP also looks at democratic and autocratic tendencies in governance, sectarianism, and the rise of extremist movements.
+In addition, the program has two key pillars: the Workforce Development Initiative that addresses youth, education, employment, economic development and the future of work, the digital economy and the Middle East Women’s Initiative which, in turn, continues MEP’s foundational work on women’s empowerment, leadership, and economic independence.

 • The Polar Institute The Polar Institute raises awareness about critical issues facing the Arctic and Antarctic by pursuing research, dialogue, and robust programmatic activity.
 As the Arctic becomes more important in political, economic, environmental, and social terms, the Polar Institute addresses the practical questions and policy challenges facing the United States, Alaska, and citizens of the North, including national security and international relations implications; shipping and infrastructure; environmental protection; maritime capabilities; investment considerations; and more.